 This theory is one of the reasons to explain the origin of the most famous equation E=mc2

-The below video is an explanation of the basics of photoelectric effect:
+The below video is an explanation of the basics of the photoelectric effect:

 Einstein explained that light consists of photons, which are considered packets of energy.
 This concept was explained and demonstrated in the quantum theory of light.
 Einstein stressed that light should be treated as both a wave and a particle.
 He explained that photons in light can behave both as particles and waves at the same time.
 This concept is known as wave-particle duality.
 Through a two-slit apparatus experiment, he proved the dual nature of light.